ananata/fastq2otu/README.md

 ## Acknowledgments

-We would like to thank the following, without whom this would not have happened:
+We would like to thank the following:
+* DADA2's Original Developers (Callahan Lab)
 * Virginia Commonwealth University - Vaginal Microbiome Consortium
 * University of Texas - Austin
-* Original Developers of DADA2